FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/agency-authorization-path.md

 4. The package is placed in the FedRAMP review team’s queue.
 Packages are reviewed in the order they are received.

 5. The FedRAMP review team performs a cursory review of the package.
 The review team reaches out to stakeholders with areas that require clarification or technical security gaps that may require remediation prior to authorization.
 This is typically done via email, but may require a meeting.
-Once requests for clarification and/or gaps have been addressed, the review team submits a final review report and authorization recommendation to FedRAMP leadership for approval..
+Once requests for clarification and/or gaps have been addressed, the review team submits a final review report and authorization recommendation to FedRAMP leadership for approval.
 Once approved, the FedRAMP Marketplace designation is changed to “FedRAMP Authorized.”
 A copy of the final review report is provided to all stakeholders and typically includes post-authorization actions that must be addressed by the CSP and/or 3PAO, and then reviewed by the partner agency.

 Once a CSO receives a FedRAMP Authorized designation, the FedRAMP Marketplace will be updated to reflect the designation.
 FedRAMP will make the CSO security